 Exams.
 There will be two midterm exams (see the class Schedule for the exact dates and times), and a comprehensive final exam during finals week.
 All exams are open-textbook and open-notes, but searching online, collaboration, or copying from others are not allowed and would be considered a breach of academic integrity.
 The exams will be administered in-person.
 We will not provide make-up exams except for official excused absences (see also here if you are off-campus).
 Any students with special circumstances must notify me during the first two weeks of class.

 Grading.
 We will give an approximate grade breakdown in the middle of the semester, but you are responsible for keeping track of your own grades by asking the TA during lab or by checking Submitty.
 If there is any error with your recorded grades, you must notify the instructor within one week of the grade being recorded on Submitty.

 Final Grades: The final class grades will be assigned as follows.

 To compute your ExamAverage, count each of the Midterm Exams as 30 percent, and the Final Exam as 40 percent.
 No extra credit will apply to exams.

 To compute your AssignmentAverage, count the Homeworks as 90 percent, and Office Hour attendance as 10 percent.
 The 2 lowest homework grades and office hour attendance grades will be dropped.
-Then add 1 percent extra credit from each of the recitation surveys that was filled out by over 100 students.

 Your FinalScore equals the minimum of your ExamAverage and your AssignmentAverage.